Skip to content

 Eduarda "Duda" Lisboa

 Eduarda "Duda" Lisboa is Brazil's leading women's beach volleyball player and a rising force on the international circuit.
 She won Olympic bronze at Paris 2024 with Ana Patrícia and has claimed multiple FIVB Beach Pro Tour titles.
-Duda's defensive tenacity and all-around skill continue Brazil's rich tradition of producing world-class beach volleyball talent.
+Duda's defensive tenacity and all-around skill continue Brazil's rich tradition of producing top-ranked beach volleyball talent.

 Cherif Younousse

 Cherif Younousse is a Qatari beach volleyball pioneer, becoming the first player from the Middle East to win an Olympic medal in beach volleyball — bronze at Tokyo 2020 with Ahmed Tijan.
-Standing at 1.96m, Younousse's powerful blocking and attacking have made Qatar a legitimate force in international beach volleyball, inspiring growth of the sport across the Middle East and Africa.
+Standing at 1.96m, Younousse's heavy blocking and attacking have made Qatar a legitimate force in international beach volleyball, inspiring growth of the sport across the Middle East and Africa.

 Brandie Wilkerson